Pete Lucock

 During the 2017-18 season, he played a further 22 games, mainly as a makeshift fly-half, became only the sixth player in the club's history to make 100 league appearances for the club, and was voted players' player of the season.
 He then agreed a new deal for 2018-19 season.

 In his final season for Yorkshire Carnegie, 2018–19, he played a further 23 games and was selected as the 12 in the 2018/19 Championship Dream Team XV He finished his career at Headingley having made 164 first team appearances, the most of any back in the history of the club.

 On 24 April 2019, Lucock signed for Championship rivals Doncaster Knights from the 2019-20 season.
 However, Lucock made only limited appearances for Doncaster due to a torn ACL injury in October 2019.

 On 8 August 2020, Lucock moved up to the Premiership Rugby with Newcastle Falcons on a three-year deal from the 2020-21 season.
-He played 39 games for Newcastle over three season, 31 in the Premiership, before leaving to take up a player coach role at his former club Leeds Tykes from the 2023/4 season.
+He played 39 games for Newcastle over three seasons, 31 in the Premiership, before leaving to take up a player coach role at his former club Leeds Tykes from the 2023/4 season.

 He played another 15 games for Leeds Tykes in the 2023/4 season in which they just missed out on promotion despite only losing two games and a further one appearance in the National league 2 North title winning season in 2024/5 when he was head coach.
 He therefore made 180 appearances for the club in his career.